canonal7/Route-Optimizer/group/meetingslog.md

 **Present:** Everyone   _**Absent:**_ No one

 Harun showed his work via screen sharing, Saad showed his GUI, Cenk and Can showed what they have done in the map-work, Oguz and Ovgum also shared their algorithm and discussed the flow of information required input-outputs.
 Also agreed that Oguz and Ovgum should start to help others' assignments since they have finished majority of their work.
 Planned to speed-up work.

 ****
+### Meeting ~ (18.05.2020, 90 minutes)
 ****
+**Present:** Övgüm, Oğuz, Cenk, Harun   _**Absent:**_ Can (was not home), Saad (reason unknown)

+Cenk shared their map file that they made with can and we started implementing it to the pc ui.
+We had some issues about libraries and paths but we managed most of them.
+But we couldnt implement it all and planned to continue it tomorrow.